AbeTavarez/LearningReact/README.md

 ## What is a component ?

-  - In it's most basic definition, a Component is a React class or function that returns some HTML or (JSX).
+  - In its most basic definition, a Component is a React class or function that returns some HTML or (JSX).
   - Components allow you to create individual elements of a page.
   - Components can have their own logic, style, props and state.

+## CommonJS Modules and ES6 Modules

+ - CommonJS  Modules were created by NodeJS before JavaScript had their own module system.

+ `const MyModule = require('./MyModule.js');`
+ `module.exports = MyModule;`

+- ES6 introduced JavaScript own module system.

+`import MyModule from './MyModule.js';`
+`export default MyModule;` // exports a single value `export { component1, component2 };`

 ## What is JSX ?